topstock/web-module-project-async-redux/README.md

 ### Task 2: Minimum Viable Product

-- [ ] Build a React Redux app
+- [X] Build a React Redux app

+This app
+gets a list of random quotes

+Allows you to save quotes

+Allows you to delete quotes

+Allows you to get more random quotes

-- [ ] Fetch data inside an async action creator from an API of your choosing
+- [X] Fetch data inside an async action creator from an API of your choosing

-- [ ] Add the data from the API to the Redux store
+- [X] Add the data from the API to the Redux store
-- [ ] Display the data from the store in a component
+- [X] Display the data from the store in a component
-- [ ] _Some_ styling must be applied.
+- [] _Some_ styling must be applied.
 It can be basic, but the app must not only use browser default stylings

 ### Submission Format
 - [ ] If this is your first time connecting a submission, authorize your github account within the codegrade assignment.